 Attribution

-In addition to any moral rights for individual creators, Indigenous communities should also be recognised for the use of their cultural heritage in artworks.
+In addition to any moral rights for individual creators, First Nations communities should also be recognised for the use of their cultural heritage in artworks.

-- Attribute relevant Indigenous language groups or communities for the use of their cultural heritage in artworks.
+- Attribute relevant First Nations language groups or communities for the use of their cultural heritage in artworks.

 - Ask for the correct wording of how the artist or community would like to be attributed with ownership of the work or the cultural heritage within it.

-- Acknowledge Indigenous people as the owners of their knowledge and information.
+- Acknowledge First Nations people as the owners of their knowledge and information.

 Interpretation, integrity and authenticity

-Indigenous artists should retain control over how their cultural heritage is presented.
-This includes upholding Indigenous artists as the principal interpreters of their heritage and consulting artists about the presentation of their work.
+First Nations artists should retain control over how their cultural heritage is presented.
+This includes upholding First Nations artists as the principal interpreters of their heritage and consulting artists about the presentation of their work.

-- Give the Indigenous artist the opportunity to interpret and present their own cultural heritage.
-Allow Indigenous perspectives to enhance the interpretation of the work.
+- Give the First Nations artist the opportunity to interpret and present their own cultural heritage.
+Allow First Nations perspectives to enhance the interpretation of the work.

-- When displaying Indigenous artwork, promote the cultural values of the work as well as the Indigenous artists and the community
+- When displaying First Nations artwork, promote the cultural values of the work as well as the First Nations artists and the community

-- Respect the integrity of an Indigenous artwork.
-When reproducing Indigenous works, do not materially alter an artwork without consultation with the artist who must give their consent.
+- Respect the integrity of an First Nations artwork.
+When reproducing First Nations works, do not materially alter an artwork without consultation with the artist who must give their consent.

-- Make enquiries into whether an Indigenous person produced the artwork, or whether the Indigenous artist adhered to customary law in the process of creating the work
+- Make enquiries into whether an First Nations person produced the artwork, or whether the First Nations artist adhered to customary law in the process of creating the work

-- Consider the cultural implications of an exhibition or in marketing of Indigenous artworks.
+- Consider the cultural implications of an exhibition or in marketing of First Nations artworks.
 Ensure that the artist is fully informed about the use of their work, including reproduction of the work and the use of biographical material.

 Secrecy and confidentiality

-Some Indigenous cultural material is restricted from being widely distributed because of its confidential nature.
+Some First Nations cultural material is restricted from being widely distributed because of its confidential nature.
 ‘Secret and sacred’ refers to information or material that can only be known or used by a particular group of people, for a particular purpose, or at a particular time.

-- Many Indigenous communities have restrictions around how to refer to a deceased Indigenous person, particularly whether their name or photograph can be made public.
+- Many First Nations communities have restrictions around how to refer to a deceased First Nations person, particularly whether their name or photograph can be made public.
 Be mindful of when you may need to address these protocols.

-- It may be a transgression of Indigenous customary law to reproduce certain secret or sacred images.
-Discuss any restrictions with the Indigenous artist and their community.
+- It may be a transgression of First Nations customary law to reproduce certain secret or sacred images.
+Discuss any restrictions with the First Nations artist and their community.

 By following these protocols, you may interact with Indigenous artists respectfully and ensure that Indigenous cultural knowledge and expression is responsibly used and protected for future generations.